These 9 flannel sheet sets are as sophisticated as they are cozy

 Or maybe you just want some cute winter sheets that feel soft, warm, and look good with your flannel nightie.
 All valid.

-Here are our picks for the best flannel sheets for every type of sleeper in 2021.
+Here are our picks for the best flannel sheets for every type of sleeper.

-Boll & Branch Houndstooth Flannel
+Boll & Branch Flannel Collection

 Woven to be extra breathable while keeping you super warm, Boll & Branch’s velvety flannel bedding is perfect for seasonal sleeping.
-The light gray houndstooth is more elevated than gingham, but still country enough to keep your bedroom feeling down-home cozy.
+The company’s plaid patterns are elevated, but still country enough to keep your bedroom feeling down-home cozy.

 L.L.
 Bean Ultrasoft Comfort Flannel Sheet Set